 The remainder of this article is structured as follows: In Section 2, we describe the background of our work and discuss the related work.
 Section 3 describes the fundamental WYSIWYM concept proposed in the paper.
 Subsections of Section 3 present the different components of the WYSIWYM model.
-In Section 4, we introduce three implemented WYSIWYM interfaces together with their evaluation results.
+In Section 4, we introduce two implemented WYSIWYM interfaces together with their evaluation results.
 Finally, Section 5 concludes with an outlook on future work.

-2. Related Work
+2. RELATED WORK

 WYSIWYG.
-The term WYSIWYG as an acronym for What-You-See-Is-What-You-Get is used in computing to describe a system in which content (text and graphics) displayed on-screen during editing appears in a form closely corresponding to its appearance when printed or displayed as a finished product.
+The term WYSIWYG as an acronym for What-You-See-Is-What-You-Get is used in computing to describe a system in which content (text and graphics) displayed onscreen during editing appears in a form closely corresponding to its appearance when printed or displayed as a finished product.
 The first usage of the term goes back to 1974 in the print industry to express the idea that what the user sees on the screen is what the user gets on the printer.
-Xerox PARC's Bravo was the first WYSIWYG editorformatter [23].
-It was designed by Butler Lampson and Charles Simonyi who had started working on these concepts around 1970 while at Berkeley.
+Xerox PARC's Bravo was the first WYSIWYG editor-formatter [19].
 Later on by the emergence of Web and HTML technology, the WYSIWYG concept was also utilized in Web-based text editors.
 The aim was to reduce the effort required by users to express the formatting directly as valid HTML markup.
 In a WYSIWYG editor users can edit content in a view which matches the final appearance of published content with respect to fonts, headings, layout, lists, tables, images and structure.
-Because using a WYSIWYG editor may not require any HTML knowledge, they are often easier for an average computer user to get started with.
 The first programs for building Web pages with a WYSIWYG interface were Netscape Gold, Claris HomePage, and Adobe PageMill.

 WYSIWYG text authoring is meanwhile ubiquitous on the Web and part of most content creation and management workflows.
 It is part of content management cystems (CMS), weblogs, wikis, fora, product data management systems and online shops, just to mention a few.
-However, the WYSIWYG model has been criticized, primarily for the verbosity, poor support of semantics and low quality of the generated code and there have been voices advocating a change towards a WYSIWYM (What-You-See-Is-What-You-Mean) model [32,30].
+However, the WYSI-WYG model has been criticized, primarily for the verbosity, poor support of semantics and low quality of the generated code and there have been voices advocating a change towards a WYSIWYM (What-You-See-Is-What-You-Mean) model [26, 24].

 WYSIWYM.
 The first use of the WYSIWYM term occurred in 1995 aiming to capture the separation of presentation and content when writing a document.
-The LyX editor1 was the first WYSIWYM word processor for structure-based content authoring.
+The $LyX \ editor^1$ was the first WYSIWYM word processor for structure-based content authoring.
 Instead of focusing on the format or presentation of the document, a WYSIWYM editor preserves the intended meaning of each element.
 For example, page headers, sections, paragraphs, etc. are labeled as such in the editing program, and displayed appropriately in the browser.
-Another usage of the WYSIWYM term was by Power et al. [28] in 1998 as a solution for Symbolic Authoring.
+Another usage of the WYSIWYM term was by Power et al. [22] in 1998 as a solution for Symbolic Authoring.
 In symbolic authoring the author generates language-neutral "symbolic" representations of the content of a document, from which documents in each target language are generated automatically, using Natural Language Generation technology.
-In this What-You-See-Is-What-You-Meant approach, the language generator was used to drive the user interface (UI) with support of localization and multilinguality.
-Using the WYSIWYM natural language generation approach, the system generates a feed-back text for the user that is based on a semantic representation.
-This representation can be edited directly by the user by manipulating the feedback text.

 The WYSIWYM term as defined and used in this paper targets the novel aspect of integrated visualization, exploration and authoring of unstructured and semantic content.
 The rationale of our WYSIWYM concept is to enrich the existing WYSIWYG presentational view of the content with UI components revealing the semantics embedded in the content and enable the exploration and authoring of semantic content.
 Instead of separating presentation, content and meaning, our WYSIWYM approach aims to integrate these aspects to facilitate the process of Semantic Content Authoring.
-Two "You"s in our WYSIWYM concept refer to the end user (with no or limited knowledge of Semantic Web) who is viewing an unstructured content which is semantically enriched by himself.
-The "Mean" refers to the metadata or semantics which is encoded in the unstructured content viewed by user.
 There are already some approaches (i.e. visual mapping techniques), which go into the direction of integrated visualization and authoring of structured content.